edvin/fxlauncher/README.md

 Notice: `WhatsNew` is not supported.

+### File based deployment

+The app uri can be a file:// based url instead of an web uri if your application is hosted on a common network location for your users.

 ### Native installers

 The native installer does not contain any application code, only the launcher.
 There is